Customizations

 It is also possible to make the generated companion classes extend a class

-Will generate a case class that extends MySuperClass
+Will generate a case class that extends MySuperClass, and the companion

 Use the following options to